Crytiqal/ircpugbot/HOWTO.md

 - !join [game] [mode] [skill] [team#]

 <i>For example:</i> !join etqw 4v4 med 2 <i>(joins team 2)</i>
 <i>Provide the game, mode and skill because several pick-up games with different modes and skill levels of the same game can be in queue at the same time!
-Provide the <#> of the team you would like to join!
-(1/2/3/4 etc) If you fail to provide a team number, the bot will respond that you will have to pick a team.</i>
+Provide the <#> of the team you would like to join (1/2/3/4 etc).
+If you fail to provide a team number, the bot will respond that you will have to pick a team.</i>

 <b>Leave a PUG:</b>